 I think this is a result of living my own life in the middle – between birth and heaven – different seasons where God breaks my heart wide open so that I submit and surrender.
 My life from a very early age was shaped by pain and losses – poverty, family crisis, death, betrayal, and more losses than a young woman could imagine and while my past doesn’t define me, it has helped shape the person I’ve grown up to become.

 Life in the Middle

-My personal relationship with God has been shaken many times over – my Mama’s passing away on February 14, 1995 – completely unexpected, just three years after I got born again, I was nineteen then.
-Then comes the betrayal by some people who were suppose to be my friends, then a little after that, brutal accusations by people who were suppose to be my ‘church family’.
+My personal relationship with God has been shaken many times over – my Mama’s passing away on February 14, 1995 – completely unexpected, just three years after I got born again, Then comes the betrayal by some people who were supposed to be my friends, then a little after that, brutal accusations by people who were supposed to be my ‘church family’.
 Then, the many things in between.

 I can say that God broke me and somehow gave me the courage to sit in that brokenness and meet Him in the darkness.
 He ministered to my heart by showing me just how present He is in the darkness even when I doubted His goodness.
 Even when I doubted that He has plans to prosper me and not to harm me.
 Even when I didn’t and sometimes still doesn’t understand the works of His hands, I will continue to trust His heart.

 So this is my heart and why I believe that the most beautiful lives are the ones that are willing to become broken, willing to lay all the pieces of themselves before their Savior and Lord Jesus, trusting that He can redeem every single one of those broken moments.
 He will redeem the jagged fragments and put them back together into a tapestry, decoupage, a collage where He weaves His story—not like how they were before, but into something new and even more glorious to behold.